dcndn4/HW_3_Whale_Port-folio-/README_working.md

   > 'Blue chip' stocks tend to have lower standard deviation

-  > Index funds are built in such a way as to have low volatility (std dev) in relation to their benchmark index - intended to replicate the results of the index.
+  > Index funds are built in such a way as to have low volatility (lower standard deviation) in relation to their benchmark index - intended to replicate the results of the index.

   > Standard deviation (std dev) is widely reported for any stock or investment instrument, by analysts, portfolio managers and advisors (and investors).